 The Tax Advantages of Limited Partnerships

-The main tax advantage of a limited partnership is that it is a flow-through entity — all profits and losses flow directly to the individual limited partners.
+The main tax advantage of a limited partnership, also known as direct participation programs (DPPs), is that it is a flow-through entity — all profits and losses flow directly to the individual limited partners.
 The business itself pays no taxes on its income.
 Limited partners receive income in the form of distributions.
 Part of the distribution may be taxed as ordinary income, part may be treated as capital gains, and part may not be taxed at all if it is a return of invested capital.

 However, because the limited partners do not participate directly in the business, the income from a limited partnership is considered passive income, and the losses can only be used to offset other passive income until the investor's interest in the partnership is terminated, after which, losses can be used to offset other types of income.

 Compare this to owning stock in a corporation.
 A corporation must pay much of its profits for state and federal taxes.
 Some or all the net profit will be retained for expansion, to retire debt, and so on.
 The corporation may decide to distribute some of its earnings as dividends to the stockholders, and the stockholders must pay tax on it again — double taxation.
 Profits of a limited partnership are distributed to the limited partners untaxed.
 Although the limited partners must pay tax on the income, this income is taxed only once.

 What if the corporation has a loss?
 The stockholders cannot benefit from this loss — indeed, it will probably hurt the stock price and the investor.
 The losses of a limited partnership are passed directly to the limited partners who can use the losses to offset other passive income.
 If they have more passive losses than passive income, the losses can be carried forward.